MakingSense/WebApiCore-Seed/Readme.md

     5. Run `dotnet run` and wait, this would host the application on the :4993 port

-    6. Finnaly you can open a browser and navigate `localhost:4993/swagger` to check all the availdable endpoints
+    6. Finally you can open a browser and navigate `localhost:4993/swagger` to check all the available  endpoints

 ## Next steps

 * ### Creating a new resource

-    1. Let's asume that you want a `NewValue` resource, So your first step is give it a model, inside `WebApiCoreSeed.Data/Models` folder, create a new file called `NewValue.cs`
+    1. Let's assume that you want a `NewValue` resource, so your first step is give it a model, inside `WebApiCoreSeed.Data/Models` folder, create a new file called `NewValue.cs`

     2. Inside the file add the namespace
         ``` csharp